SNCF Class X 72500

 The SNCF Class X 72500 diesel multiple units were built by Alstom between 1997 and 2002.
 They operate longer distance Transport Express Regional and Intercites services particularly in the areas south and west of Paris, the Paris to Leon line, around Tours, Nantes, Toulouse, Lyon, Dijon, Nevers, Grenoble, Bordeaux and the South Coast of France.
 They do not operate in the far north of France.
+It is a family member of the electric multiple unit Z-TER (Z 21500).

 Description

 The X 72500 units come in two types: